DRDC-RDDC/pyMassEvac/paper/paper.md

 are assigned a white ($w$) tag.
 This policy may be used for **Decision policy 3**.

-In addition, a `do_nothing` policy is provided to model situations in which a decision is to be delayed or a model the lack of transport of medical care.
+In addition, a `do_nothing` policy is provided to model situations in which a decision is to be delayed or to model the lack of transport or medical care.

 The tutorial found in `tutorial\tutorial.ipynb` demonstrates how to use these decision policies.
 Specifically, it uses the